Lecture Notes in Cosmology: Application: neutrinos

 \hrulefill

+When the temperature of the thermal bath drops below $k_{\rm B} T \approx 16$ keV (about 511/27 keV, note the key factor 27 computed earlier), the above reaction becomes unbalanced: pair production is no longer possible.
+Only annihilation is.

-Therefore, when the temperature of the photon thermal bath drops below that value, the above reactions are unbalanced and more photons are thus injected in the thermal bath.
-For this reason we expect the photon temperature to drop more slowly than $1/a$ and then to be different from the neutrino temperature.
-We now quantify this difference using the conservation of $sa^3$.
+Annihilation injects high-energy photons into the primordial plasma; however, this remains in thermal equilibrium due to the high rates of other interactions, which also include photons.
+The extra energy coming from the annihilation is then ``evenly distributed'' in the plasma.
+For this reason, we expect the photon temperature to drop more slowly than $1/a$ and then to be different from the neutrino temperature.